 About Capella Regalis

-Capella Regalis Choirs regularly sing Choral Evensong in the Cathedral Church of All Saints, Halifax, as part of the Cathedral's Sundays at Four series, and rehearse at St Andrew's United Church, Halifax.
+Capella Regalis Choirs regularly sing Choral Evensong in the Cathedral Church of All Saints, Halifax, as part of the Cathedral's Sundays at Four series.
 The choirs also perform concerts around Nova Scotia and beyond in a busy September – June season, and engage the public in many music outreach initiatives.

-Capella Regalis has hosted other choirs and performing artists from the local community as well as from across Canada for special projects, and has itself received performance invitations from presenting venues across Nova Scotia, as well as venues in New Brunswick, PEI, Quebec, and Ontario.
+Capella Regalis has hosted other choirs and performing artists from the local community as well as from across Canada for special projects, and has completed seven performance tours in the Maritimes presented by Musique Royale.
 In June 2022, the Scotia Festival of Music featured Nick and the boy sopranos of Capella Regalis alongside Canadian violinist Kerson Leong and string orchestra in the Canadian premiere of John Rutter's "Visions" (a violin concerto written for Leong and boys choir).
-Capella Regalis has completed six performance tours in the Maritimes, nearly all presented by Musique Royale, a performing arts organization with a mission to bring world-class music to venues of architectural and historic significance across Nova Scotia.

 In addition to services, concerts, and recordings, the young choristers of Capella Regalis enjoy an annual summer choir camp in the last week of August and other musically and socially enriching outings and experiences.

-By modeling itself on the great Cathedral choirs, Capella Regalis offers a rare culture of mentoring through which the boys can thrive and learn.
-And it does this within the context of developing musical literacy by singing some of the greatest works in our tradition, which is to say, it trains young men to be attentive, wakeful, disciplined and courageous.
+By modeling itself on the great Cathedral choirs, Capella Regalis offers a rare culture of mentoring through which the children can thrive and learn.
+And it does this within the context of developing musical literacy by singing some of the greatest works in our tradition, which is to say, it trains young people to be attentive, wakeful, disciplined and courageous.

 Paul Halley, excerpt from an audience letter in December 2010